Dichill/NSInstaller/README.md

 For Example: https://github.com/CTCaer/hekate/releases -> https://api.github.com/repos/CTCaer/hekate/releases<br>

+**IMPORTANT**
+Links must be in order so that it will download the bootloader first, atmosphere, and then the signature patches.

 When you **Start Installation** It will also download the files and extract it to your Micro SD.

 ## How to use